fvdm/nodejs-geoipcity/README.md

 geoipcity for node.js
 =====================

-Lookup details for an IP using the [Maxmind GeoIP City](http://www.maxmind.com/en/web_services) webservice.
+Lookup details for an IP using the [Maxmind GeoIP City](http://www.maxmind.com/en/web_services) webservices.
 This requires a license key with webservice access.

+This module is compatible with the following Maxmind services:

+* Country
+* City
+* City/ISP/Org
+* Omni

+You can configure a service to use for all lookups or decide per lookup which service you'd like to use.
+This allows you to use less expensive calls depending on the level of detail required.
+See [Configuration](#configuration) and [.lookup](#lookup) below for more information.

 Installation